lasuzuki/dtn-gcp-2nodes/README.md

 ### The `ionadmin` configuration

-The `ionadmin` configuration file administrates and configures the interface for the local ION node contacts and manages shared memory resources used by ION.
+The `ionadmin` configuration assigns an identity (node number) to the node, optionally configures the resources that will be made available to the node, and specifies contact bandwidths and one-way transmission times.
 ````
 ## begin ionadmin
 # Initialization command (command 1).